buildkite-plugins/generate-provenance-attestation-buildkite-plugin/README.md

 # Generate Build Provenance Buildkite Plugin

-This [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) generates an [in-toto Statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md) that satisfies the [build provenance generation requirements](https://slsa.dev/spec/v1.0/requirements#provenance-generation) needed for [SLSA Build Level 1](https://slsa.dev/spec/v1.0/requirements#build-levels).
+This [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) generates a build provenance attestation for artifacts that were produced in a Buildkite build step.

-It runs as a [post-artifact hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks) that generates a build provenance document for all the relevant artifacts that were built and uploaded by the step that it is attached to.
+It runs as a [post-artifact hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks) that generates a build provenance attestation for all the relevant artifacts that were built and uploaded by the step that it is attached to.

-The plugin then uploads the build provenance document to artifact storage for downstream usage.
+The plugin then uploads the attestation to artifact storage for downstream usage.

-See an example build provenance document that the plugin generates: [examples/provenance.json](./examples/provenance.json)
+### Attestation format

+The core of the attestation is an intermediate [in-toto Statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md) that attests to the build provenance of artifacts that were produced in a Buildkite build step.
+See [examples/statement.json](./examples/statement.json).

+This statement is serialised and signed in an [in-toto Envelope](https://github.com/in-toto/attestation/blob/main/spec/v1/envelope.md) using the [DSSE v1.0](https://github.com/secure-systems-lab/dsse/blob/v1.0.0/envelope.md) format.
+See [examples/envelope.json](examples/envelope.json).

+The [envelope](examples/envelope.json) is the resultant attestation that is uploaded to the build's artifact storage.

+### SLSA Build Levels

+The in-toto Statement satisfies the [Provenance Exists requirement](https://slsa.dev/spec/v1.0/requirements#provenance-exists) needed for [SLSA Build Level 1](https://slsa.dev/spec/v1.0/requirements#build-levels).

+The in-toto Envelope is currently signed using a hard-coded private key for demonstration purposes.
+This lays the groundwork for the Statement to be signed with a user-specified private key in the future, which will satisfy the [Provenance is Authentic requirement](https://slsa.dev/spec/v1.0/requirements#provenance-authentic) needed for [SLSA Build Level 2](https://slsa.dev/spec/v1.0/requirements#build-levels).

 ## Options